CGCookie/retopoflow/docs/v4/general.md

 - **Strength** controls how much the brush effects the geometry and can be adjusted with the hotkey `Shift F`
 - **Falloff** controls how much the strength of the brush is feathered near the edges and can be adjusted with the hotkey `Ctrl F`

+Brush tools share the same **Masking** settings, so masking seams for Tweak will also mask seams for Relax.

 ## General Options

 The far right side of the tool settings in any Retopoflow tool is the General Options dropdown.
 In it, you can: